19 Fun Things to Put on a Calendar Right Now

 You might come up with your own customized list of items to add to your calendar.

-Be sure to check out my blog post, 40 Things to Schedule into Your Calendar.
+And if you’re looking for a handy list of practical items to add to your calendar this year, be sure to check out my blog post, 40 Things to Schedule into Your Calendar.

 Vacation time